||Form 990: A Practical Guide|

-The Glossary defines frequently used key terms.
+Chapter 5 contains the glossary of frequently used key terms.
 Helpful Guidance

 Throughout this program, the user will find explanations and discussions regarding some of the issues that often face practitioners.
 In order to enhance the user's comprehension of the material and highlight important practical considerations, this program includes the following designations:

-A Bisk CPEasy alert is intended to warn the practitioner of a particular situation that may require action or other consideration by the client or the practitioner on behalf of the client.
+A CPEasy alert is intended to warn the practitioner of a particular situation that may require action or other consideration by the client or the practitioner on behalf of the client.

-A Bisk CPEasy tip provides practical advice that may be used to help improve client service or service to the practitioner's organization.
+A CPEasy tip provides practical advice that may be used to help improve client service or service to the practitioner's organization.

 A CPEasy point presents analysis or commentary that attempts to explain or clarify authoritative guidance.